ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.rssfeed/README.md

 ### 0.0.7

-* test with encapsulation of ejs.js, becaus of error in some browsers
+* test with encapsulation of ejs.js, because of error in some browsers

 ### 0.0.6